Etretat Normandy, France Travel Guide

 Inform a family-oriented member or friend of your journey plan and keep them updated on your movements, notably when undertaking solo hikes.

 When walking on the beach when the tide is out, be acutely aware of the tide times.
 The tide can come in quickly, potentially trapping you compared to the cliffs or in caves.
-Always check with a Tide chart before descending to the beach at the base of the arches.
+Always consult a Tide chart before descending to the beach at the base of the arches.

 Etretat is a very safe town, with crime rates being low.
 Petty crime, like pickpocketing, is rare, but sensible precautions, like keeping valuables secure, are always wise.

-Make sure your passport is valid for at least three months beyond your intended departure date from the Schengen Area.
+Your passport must be valid for at least three months beyond your intended departure date from the Schengen Area.
 It should have been issued within the last 10 years and contain at least two blank pages for stamps.

 Passport must be valid for 3+ months beyond your trip.